steve3nto/TeraBee/README.md

 # TeraBee
-TeraRanger Multiflex Project -
+Applications of Teraranger Multiflex sensors for computer music and music interaction.
-Developed during the Hackathon of Creative Programming course, 2018 (PoliMi)
+Developed at Politecnico di Milano during the MSc in music and acoustic engineering.